flemay/3musketeers/docs/about/contributing.md

 ## Star it

-If you like the project, go on [GitHub][link3musketeersrepo] and ⭐️ it!
+If you like the project, go on [GitHub][link3musketeersrepo] and :star: it!

 ## Share it